Direct Estimation of the Density of States for Fermionic Systems: Introduction

 However, since the constituents of matter are fermions, almost all \emph{ab initio} quantum models of genuine utility in applied fields like chemistry and materials science will have a fermionic component, with a Fock space of variable particle number.
-Dealing with this is unavoidable when studying fermionic Hamiltonians on quantum computers, since fermion-to-qubit mappings partition the full qubit Hilbert space into subspaces of fixed number.
+Dealing with this is unavoidable when studying fermionic Hamiltonians on quantum computers, since the mapping-dependent encoding of particle number to the qubit register must be accounted for by the quantum algorithm.
+For example, in the Jordan-Wigner mapping, the particle number is directly encoded in the Hamming weight of computational basis states; various other fermion-to-qubit mappings with different advantages and disadvantages have been developed, where the particle number may not be as easily identifiable.
 Furthermore, equilibrium thermal properties in both the canonical and grand canonical ensembles directly depend on the DOS in fixed-number subspaces (i.e. the subspace DOS only includes energies of eigenstates within this fixed-number subspace - see Equations \ref{eqn:canonical_partition_function}, \ref{eqn:subspace_DOS_definition} and \ref{eqn:grand_canonical_partition_function}), so efficiently computing it is a crucial step in leveraging quantum computers for practical problems in chemistry and materials modelling.

 These prior approaches \cite{lu2021algorithms,schuckert2023probing,ghanem2023robust,summer2024calculating} were only demonstrated on simple spin models and not generalized to fermionic problems, limiting their utility for high-value practical problems.
-Although one can in principle indirectly compute the DOS of fermionic Hamiltonians via Green's functions, for which a variety of quantum algorithms exist \cite{bauer2016hybrid,rungger2019dynamical,endo2020calculation,jamet2021krylov,jamet2023anderson}, these methods typically require explicit preparation of ground and/or excited states of the Hamiltonian, which is a highly non-trivial problem in general.
+For fermionic problems, it is often prudent to indirectly compute the DOS via Green's functions.
+For systems with relatively weak correlations, one can therefore draw upon the rich background of Green's function methods from the condensed matter community, particularly perturbative calculations with Feynman diagrams~\cite{abrikosov1963methods,Keldysh:1964ud,hedin1965new,fetter1971quantum,mahan2013many}.
+However, the frontier of study in many-body quantum systems is concerned with strongly correlated systems well outside of the perturbative regime.
+A variety of quantum algorithms for the computation of fermionic Green's functions exist~\cite{bauer2016hybrid,rungger2019dynamical,endo2020calculation,jamet2021krylov,jamet2023anderson}, but these methods typically require explicit preparation of ground and/or excited states of the Hamiltonian, which is a highly non-trivial problem in general.

 In this work, we bridge this gap, combining the simplicity of random-state Hadamard-test methods with the utility of fermionic systems.
 Our approach brings several significant innovations.
 First, our approach allows us to compute the DOS on \emph{any} subspace of the full Hilbert space for which a basis can be prepared, which crucially includes fermionic subspaces of fixed number.